roombas/LibraryTree/README.md

 ## Usage
 Run the executable while in the same folder as the library data file.
+If using compiler: must have Admin.h, Library.h, Library.cpp, and library data file in same folder to run.

 ## Contributors
 Stephanie Lu, Micah McClain, and Alejandro Barragan</br>